srid2701/srid2701.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a first-year at Yale University studying physics, and I'm interested in applied statistics and cosmology.
+I'm a first-year at Yale University studying physics.
+My academic interests are in applied statistics and cosmology.

 In highschool, I was a USA International Astronomy Olympiad team member (Honorable Mention) and radio astronomy researcher.